 Your R program arrives with a number of built-in commands.
 We first review how to subset with these "Base R" commands.
+Base R commands can be very useful because they always work, unlike commands from packages, which may not work in all circumstances.
+In addition, when we go to write functions, around Tutorial 8, Base R subsetting is much easier to put in a function.

-This relies on the same logic of limiting rows and columns as we did before.
+The Base R subsetting relies on the same logic of limiting rows and columns as we did before.
 To make a dataframe without 1910, we tell R to take all rows where the variable year is not equal (!=) to 1910.
 We check the new dataframe (was.counties.no1910) using dim().